FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: show ip ospf route [detail] [json]

    Show the OSPF routing table, as determined by the most recent SPF calculation.
-If detail is specified, each routing item's advertiser will be show up.
+When detail option is used, it shows more information to the CLI like advertising router ID for each route, etc.

 .. clicmd:: show ip ospf [vrf <NAME|all>] border-routers [json]